Last Updated: September 1, 2022

 - If ThirdPartyTrust is acquired or merged with another company, we will transfer collected information to the acquiring company.

-- Under certain circumstances, we may be required to disclose personal information if necessary to comply with a subpoena or court order, to establish or exercise our legal rights or defend against legal claims, or to cooperate with government and/or law enforcement officials.
+- Under certain circumstances, in our sole discretion, we may be required to disclose personal information if necessary to comply with a subpoena or court order, to establish or exercise our legal rights or defend against legal claims, or to cooperate with government and/or law enforcement officials.

 “Do Not Track”